Daylight robbery: Hamilton shopping centres targeted

 You are not permitted to download, save or email this image.
 Visit image gallery to purchase the image.

-It's the second incident of its kind in the city today after a security guard was injured in a separate early morning raid on a shopping centre.
+There have been been more smash and grabs - this time in Hamilton, where a group targeted a jewellery store at a mall and a security guard was injured in an earlier incident.

-A group of at least seven masked thieves were seen smashing glass cabinets at Michael Hill Jewellers at The Base, Te Rapa Hamilton - leaving shoppers horrified and workers sobbing.
+A group of at least eight masked thieves wearing hoodies smashed glass cabinets at Michael Hill Jewellers at The Base mall before making off with goods today.

-A retail worker in Te Awa at the mall said she was alerted to the robbery after hearing a scream.

-"I ran out to go see and saw seven guys, dressed in fully black, just smashing everything, yelling at the girls that were working," she said.
+The sound of the cabinets shattering was initially reported as sounding like shots being fired.

 The jewellers is located next to the food court, which was busy with shoppers and diners who watched the incident unfold in alarm.